Using the Time Tool

 3. Click Delete to confirm in the Delete Object dialog box.

-Inserting a Chain object
+Inserting a new Chain object

 1. Insert a Chain () object using the Insert Default () method.

-2. Rename Chain1 () to DistressCall.
+2. Rename Chain1 () DistressCall.

-Defining the start and end objects
+Defining the chain's start and end objects

 Start by choosing the start object and end object in your chain.

-1. Open DistressCall's () properties ().
+1. Open DistressCall's () Properties ().

 2. Select the Basic - Definition page when the Properties Browser opens.